January 9th, 2017

 Paton had an article published in the Greenville News today.
 You can read the article on the Greenville News website here.

-Paton Blough is the Founder of Rehinge.com and is a NAMI SC state board member.
-He can be reached at Paton@rehinge.com or 864-444-4409.
+Paton Blough is the Founder of redhype-test.com/rehinge and is a NAMI SC state board member.